The Paris is in the Île-de-France region

 Gites, Bed and breakfast, Chambres hotes

 Amazing breakfasts, super-comfortable bed(s) & an elevator to the door.
 Super-kingsize OR Twin.
-Terrace.
+Terrace balcony with view.

-60m²/200ft² home away from home in central Paris.
+60m²/200ft² home away from home bed and breakfast in central Paris.
 4 people.
 There is a full kitchen, 1 & half bathrooms, free high-speed wifi and a large, modern elevator will bring you to your door.

 Historical monuments, castles, museums